-- 1. The policy statement is a brief (one page) statement developed in consultation with management and workers.
-It is a written commitment to move towards early, safe and sustainable return to work of any worker injured in the workplace.
-It should address: - early intervention - making suitable duties available to injured workers - ensuring workers are not disadvantaged by participating in rehabilitation - confidentiality of written and verbal information - consulting with injured workers in developing their suitable duties program - adopting a multidisciplinary approach where relevant - complying with legislative obligations for workplace rehabilitation - reviewing the policy and procedures at least every three years - naming of the rehabilitation and return to work coordinator - the signature of the CEO or Manager responsible for workplace rehabilitation - the date for review of policy statement and procedures. - 2.
-The procedures are developed through consultation between management and workers and are a written statement from the employer on the steps to be taken to assist injured workers to stay at or return to work.
-They should include: - the aim of the policy and procedures - definitions including rehabilitation and suitable duties programs

-- rights and responsibilities of the injured worker, rehabilitation and return to work coordinator, line managers, supervisors and co-workers - how the worker will be paid following injury, before liability is accepted by the insurer and during the life of the claim - grievance procedures - the respective roles and processes for the rehabilitation and return to work coordinator and the injured worker (flow charts can be useful) - a template for an authority to liaise with the worker's treating practitioners - a suitable duties program template.
+- 1. The policy statement is a brief (one-page) statement developed in consultation with management and workers.
+It is a written commitment to move towards an early, safe and sustainable return to work of any worker injured in the workplace.
+It should address: - Early intervention - Making suitable duties available to injured workers - Ensuring workers are not disadvantaged by participating in rehabilitation - Confidentiality of written and verbal information - Consulting with injured workers in developing their suitable duties program - Adopting a multidisciplinary approach where relevant - Complying with legislative obligations for workplace rehabilitation - Reviewing the policy and procedures at least every three years - Naming of the rehabilitation and return to work coordinator - The signature of the ceo or manager responsible for workplace rehabilitation - The date for review of policy statements and procedures. - 2.
+The procedures are developed through consultation between management and workers and are written statements from the employer on the steps to be taken to assist injured workers in staying at or returning to work.
+They should include: - The aim of the policy and procedures - Definitions, including rehabilitation and suitable duties programs - Rights and responsibilities of the injured worker, rehabilitation and return to work coordinator, line managers, supervisors and co-workers - How the worker will be paid following injury before liability is accepted by the insurer and during the life of the claim - Grievance procedures - The respective roles and processes for the rehabilitation and return to work coordinator and the injured worker (flow charts can be useful) - A template for an authority to liaise with the worker's treating practitioners - A suitable duties program template.